strexx/Ultimate-Frisbee-App/README_fons.md

 # Individual readme

-*This is the individual README of Fons Hettema for the Ultimate Frisbee Project.
-In this document you'll see what I have contributed to this project for each course during the minor Everything Web.
-These courses were all related to modern web development standards.
-If you want to read an in-depth README about the other individual contributions by Melvin Reijnoudt and Senny Kalidien, please follow the links below:*
+**Important:** this is the **individual README** of Fons Hettema for the Ultimate Frisbee Project.
+In this document you'll see what I have contributed to this project for each course during the minor Everything Web on a weekly basis.
+These courses are all related to (modern) web development standards.
+If you want to read an in-depth README about the other individual contributions by Melvin Reijnoudt and Senny Kalidien, please follow the links below:

 - [Go to the individual README of contributor Melvin Reijnoudt](https://github.com/melvinr/Ultimate-Frisbee-App)
 - [Go to the individual README of contributor Senny Kalidien](https://github.com/sennykalidien/Ultimate-Frisbee-App)

 ------

 # Ultimate Frisbee App (UFA)
 The Ultimate Frisbee App started as a school assignment for the Amsterdam University of Applied Sciences, at the study of Communication and Multimedia Design.
 This app is a web app, built in the popular platform Node.js.
 It's currently designed to show the latest matches for the Windmill Tournaments, which is a yearly event.
 The app uses the Leaguevine API for getting the scores and updating the score.